UPDATED: COVID-19, What Now? Vaccines are Here and New Strains are Arriving?

 Dr. Nansen G. Saleri • Updated: 5/28/2021

 Evolving strains of COVID-19 being reported from India, South Africa, and others suggest that the virus may be a disruptive element for a while.
 This despite the fact that numerous effective vaccines are becoming available worldwide.
 What if new strains outpace the efficacy and/or availability of new vaccines?
 How can we protect ourselves beyond masks and social distancing?
 A body of scientific evidence points to nasal and oral hygiene to offer significant help.FAQs

 - Why this memo?
-Don’t we already have information overload on COVID-19?
+Don’t we already know everything we need to know?

 - What is the scientific basis for nasal and oral hygiene?

 COVID-19 virus enters the body mainly through the nose and throat.
 These entry points have long been recognized by allergy sufferers and scientists alike.
 Investigators at European and American Research Institutions identified two cell types in the nose that have surface receptor sites specific to this virus (Nature, May 2020).1 These cells appear to be “the doorway” to the disease.
 They allow initial viral attachment, infection, replication, and the spread of the virus.
 A targeted attack at these key access and exit portals will add a powerful protection to our presently adopted protocols of hand washing, masks, and safe distancing.